-Don’t know much about headphones?
-Here’s an analytic view of the different types of headphones you can get in the market today.
+Here’s an in-depth analysis of all the different types of headphones you can get on the market today.

 Advantages of over-ear headphones